Using this guide What's covered

 Why is the gallbladder removed?

 Gallstones form when the bile crystallises.
 They affect about 10% to 15% of adults.
 They vary in size from a minute grain of sand to a large golf ball.
-Most of the time gallstones cause no problems but sometimes they can make your gallbladder inflamed, causing pain and infection.
+Most of the time gallstones cause no problems but sometimes they can irritate your gallbladder causing either pain or infection.

 Pain from gallstones can occur at any time and especially after rich, fatty foods as this makes the gallbladder contract.
-The pain starts in your abdomen and may spread to your chest, back or between your shoulders.
+The pain starts in your upper abdomen and may spread to your central chest, right side of the upper back or between your shoulders.
 You may also have nausea and vomiting, and in some cases, jaundice (a build-up of bile in your blood stream that causes a yellow tinge to your skin and eyes).
 If your pain is severe, you may need emergency surgery.

 An infection in your gallbladder (cholecystitis) can be treated with antibiotics, but repeated bouts of pain or infection may mean it’s time for surgery.